jundalisay/superb/content/en/maharlika/politicians/andres-bonifacio.md

 ## Bonifacio Did Most of the Work

-Andres Bonifacio did all of the work required for a revolution.
+Andres Bonifacio did most of the work required for a revolution.

 - He had the moral cause and therefore the strongest feelings for the freedom of the country
 - He had an organization with its laws